Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     ║                                                                                                 ║
     ║     Neither of us could have known -when- you were ready until -you- took the leap.             ║ ║                                                                                                 ║
-    ║     But I'm always ready, whenever you are - partner!                                           ║ ║                                                                                                 ║
+    ║     But I'm always ready - whenever you are, Captain!                                           ║ ║                                                                                                 ║
     ║     Are ya ready, kid!?                                                                         ║
     ║                                                                                                 ║